 Richard Ljuhar: ImageBiopsy Lab (IBL) was founded by a team of experienced professionals and specialists in medical technology and AI, along with board-certified doctors in orthopedics and radiology.
 Based on personal experience of the management team, plus intensive discussions, brainstorming, and surveys of medical users, core elements of our AI modules have been successively worked on since 2012.
 IBL was incorporated in 2016 and began implementing its business strategy.
 The initial focus has been on applying deep-learning methods to knee osteoarthritis (OA), and this was our first use case.
 But our modular platform technology is designed to be applicable to any orthopedic imaging data, so we have expanded beyond knee OA to other musculoskeletal disease applications.

-JD: What AI algorithms do you have and what do they do?
+JD: What AI models do you have and what do they do?

 RL: The focus of IBL is on digital X-ray and musculoskeletal diseases, with artificial intelligence-driven solutions for anatomical regions such as the knee, hand, hip, whole leg, and spine.
-Our first CE-marked/510k pending module KOALA (Knee Osteoarthritis Labeling Assistant) supports physicians in detecting signs of knee osteoarthritis based on standard joint parameters and OARSI criteria of standing radiographs of the knee.
-PANDA (Pediatric Bone age and Developmental Assessment) supports an objective and standardized determination of pediatric bone age.
-HIPPO (Hip Positioning) supports objective and standardized measurement of the most important hip angles based on digital x-rays.
+Our FDA 510k cleared module KOALA, (Knee Osteoarthritis Labeling Assistant), supports physicians in detecting signs of knee osteoarthritis based on standard joint parameters and OARSI criteria of standing radiographs of the knee.
+FDA 510k pending PANDA (Pediatric Bone age and Developmental Assessment) supports an objective and standardized determination of pediatric bone age.
+HIPPO (Hip Positioning) also 510k pending, supports objective and standardized measurement of the most important hip angles based on digital x-rays.

-JD: What’s the big “Aha” moment when you first show users what your AI algorithm(s) can do for them?
+JD: What’s the big “Aha” moment when you first show users what your AI models can do for them?